RobotlegsJS/RobotlegsJS-Framework/games/match3/README.md

+# GAME-Match3

 ![cover](media/img_cover_match3_ts.png)

-This is a TypeScript open-source game which is a port of the ActionScript version, following the same concepts, graphics, and architecture.
+This is a TypeScript open-source game which is a port of the [ActionScript version](https://github.com/RonaldoSetzer/GAME-Match3/tree/master/actionscript-match3), following the same concepts, graphics, and architecture.

 + **Category:** Arcade.
 + **Platform:** Web.